steveabner/MYDFIR-The-Planets-Prestige-Investigation/README.md

 - The Reply-To address does not match the visible sender address.
 - SPF failed because the sending IP was not authorized to send mail for `microapple[.]com`.
-- The email contains a Base64-encoded PDF attachment.
+- The email contains a Base64-encoded attachment presented as a PDF file.

 ### 2. Email Header Analysis